lkb2k/minecraft/README.md

 # Minecraft Server
+Docker compose file for [docker-minecraft-server](https://github.com/itzg/docker-minecraft-server/blob/master/README.md) which is a docker image that will download the specified minecraft server version at startup, or the latest stable version if not specified.
+This makes it pretty easy to run the exact server version that is compatible with the mod you want to use.

 ## Setting up mods on the server
 * Find the URL to the jar file from curseforge.